 You don’t always have to jump out of bed to check on your cats.
-They can actually see better in the dark than humans, which means they’re most likely safe during their midnight romp, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, explains.
+They can actually see better in the dark than humans, which means they’re most likely safe during their midnight romp, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, explains.

 “Cats have large corneas and pupils, which can allow more light to pass through them to reach the retina,” she adds.

 If you’re leaving your cat at nighttime, don’t feel as though you have to leave a light on for them, as they have great night vision, Dr. McCullough says.

 Unless it bothers you, feel free to let your cat roam around at night, too.
 "Nighttime can be an active time for cats, so pet parents may notice that they play or vocalize during these hours," she adds.

 However, if your cat is getting into mischief while you’re asleep and can’t monitor them, Dr. McCullough recommends blocking off certain areas of your house using baby-proofing equipment.